-You can visit the English and Communications office and or call 305-237-2284, to make an appointment to see any of the following people:
+You can visit the English and Communications Department in room 2217 and/or call 305-237-2284, to make an appointment to see an advisor.

-Unfortunately at this time a BA is not available, but we are positive that sometime in the near future it will be.
+Unfortunately at this time a BA is not available.

 Although there are other departments in the college that allow overrides, the English and Communications Department has a very strict policy on overrides.
 In order to make sure that all students get the best from their respective class, including interaction with the teacher and fellow classmates, we must enforce our override policy.